How to Win a Denied Workers Compensation Case

 Win a Denied Workers Compensation Case!

-The comp. process is a complex one.
+The comp process is a complex one.
 Evidence must be gathered and presented in a timely and correct manner in order to give rise to compensation under the Labor Code.
 Applicable Labor Code provisions and corresponding Regulations are complex and hard to understand.
-Judge made law interpreting the Code sections usually needs to be researched to fully understand many issues you will face in the claims process.
+The judge made law interpreting the Code sections usually needs to be researched to fully understand many issues you will face in the claims process.
 Therefore, hiring a work injury attorney in California is best, in order to secure the highest likelihood of success.
-Mr. Napolin is here to speak with those who call his office.
 Do not hesitate or waste time as it could affect important legal rights to needed money and medical treatment.
 Win a Denied Workers Compensation Case!